-Telford is the place I call home.
-I’ve lived here with my wife and family for over 50 years.
+Telford is the place I call home, however, my work covers the wider West Mercia region.
+I’ve lived in Telford with my wife and family for over 55 years.
 Being involved in our local community has been so important to me.
-Working for GKN Sankeys I realised how important industry was to this town and as a trade unionist we stood side by side with workers through difficult times.
+Working for GKN Sankey I realised how important industry was to this town and as a trade unionist, we stood side by side with workers through difficult times.

 In 2011 I was elected as leader of Telford and Wrekin Council and most recently in 2017 stood as Telford’s Parliamentary candidate.